Henry the Cantankerous Hamster #1

 Rising Sun Comics, October 2015

-Writer: Richard Salazar
+Writer: Ryan Salazar

 If the basis of absurdity is surprise, then the muddling of anthropomorphic characters with stoner swearing should startle an adult audience into laughter.
 “Henry the Cantankerous Hamster” #1 was published in October 2015, and so would normally trigger our refusal to review comics which are not new (excusing only comics which have recently been translated into English).
 But we felt obliged to make an exception for this particular independent publication, in the hope that our positive critique will procure a second issue.